An integration flow runs on behalf of a person or an

 organization to synchronize data between multiple applications.
 Each step

 of an integration flow is accessing a particular application, for example

-through an API, in order to retrieve, store or update some data.
+through an API, to retrieve, store or update some data.
 Usually

-an API requires a client to authenticate before the data can be access.
+an API requires a client to authenticate before the data can be accessed.

 authenticate with an API.
 Let’s have a look at a couple of credential